Blune/TalkingFish/README.md

 Documentation of the project:
 ----
 The idea was to have the billy bass fish integrated in the CO2 monitoring system so that it can trigger an accoustic alarm everytime the air quality gets into a critical state.
-Since the fish contained other elements like a button, a photodiode and a pieze alement it was also a goal to reuse as much as possible:
+Since the fish contained other elements like a button, a photodiode and a pieze element it was an additional goal to reuse as much of the electronics as possible:
 ![Fish](images/fish.png)

 Used Parts:
 ----
+Billy Bass fish
 Arduino Pro Mini 168 16MHz 5V
-DF Player Mini
+DF Player Mini with an SD card
 Motor drive module DAYPOWER Motor-9110
-CO2 Sensor: TFA Dostmann AirControl Mini CO2 Meter TFA 31.5006
+CO2 Sensor: TFA Dostmann AirControl Mini CO2 Meter TFA 31.5006 Micro usb connectir

 Understand the original setup